solodevx/gilbert-constructions/README.md

 ## Branches
 - `main`: previous setup (older project version)
 - `clean-setup`: current stable version (this branch)
+- Using Next.js 14and Tailwind 3 (no turbopack - too many compilation issue *take note)

 ## Notes
 - The project is optimized for practice and experimentation.